alcionai/corso/website/docs/support/known-issues.md

 * Sharepoint list item "attachments" aren't backed up, restored or exported as graph APIs doesn't currently provide attachment data for Lists or List Items.

-* Group mailbox restore is not supported due to limited Graph API support for creating mailbox items.
+* Group mailbox restore isn't supported due to limited Graph API support for creating mailbox items.
 EML export is supported.

 * Due to Graph API limitations, any group mailbox items present in subfolders other than Inbox aren't backed up.